 The pilot will initially focus on supporting 40 refugee nurses transition to the UK and if successful, it could lead to a scalable ongoing workforce supply pipeline.
 The pilot was nominated for the Healthcare Recruitment Health Business Award in December 2020.

 NHS Employers is also engaging with RefuAid who have a number of skilled healthcare professionals here in the UK who are actively seeking employment in the NHS.
-This 2021 BBC article published in May highlights how the first two cohorts to Liverpool Heart and Chest Hospital NHS Foundation Trust were fast tracked by a four week residential pilot course.
+This May 2021 BBC article highlights how the first two cohorts to Liverpool Heart and Chest Hospital NHS Foundation Trust were fast-tracked by a four-week residential pilot course.
 Usually, refugees are not able to work in the UK while their application is being processed, but this programme enables them to be assessed and supported to find appropriate placements.

 If you are interested in discussing your current vacancies with RefuAid, please get in touch with Rosanna.Andrews@nhsemployers.org.

 - Reache North West was set up to assist refugee and asylum seeking healthcare professionals in the North West to register their qualification in the UK.
 So far they have helped 224 healthcare professionals to secure roles.
 Based at Salford Royal NHS Foundation Trust, it provides advice and guidance, job search support, PLAB courses, support in finding supervised practise/adaptation and access to resources.

 - Sandwell and West Birmingham NHS Trust is helping to assist skilled refugees into NHS roles through the healthcare overseas professionals (HOP) programme.

 - The Building Bridges programme, run by the Refugee Council is a NHS funded partnership for refugee health professionals living in London.
 The Refugee Council assist refugee doctors to re-qualify to UK standards and secure employment appropriate to their professional qualifications.